wathipol/AudioTranscriptionConnectorService/Readme.md

 # 🎧 FastAPI Audio Transcription Service

-A containerized FastAPI application for downloading, uploading, and transcribing audio files using services like OpenAI Whisper or RunPod (Faster-Whisper).
+A containerized small connector FastAPI application for downloading, uploading, and transcribing audio files using services like OpenAI Whisper or RunPod (Faster-Whisper).
 The application supports persistent storage, token-based audio access, and secure API authentication.

+> 🚫 Not suitable for production

 ---